 - Guidance for potential next steps

 If you get negative results, we’ll suggest some preventive measures to follow.
-But if you test positive, we’ll explain in detail about our Hepatitis C treatment.
-It’s better to start your treatment sooner.
+However, if you test positive, we’ll explain our hepatitis C treatment in detail.
+Remember that it’s always better to start your treatment sooner.

 We’d suggest you test for hepatitis C if you fall under the following:

-- Babies born to HCV-infected mothers or vertical transmission.
+- Babies born to HCV-infected patients or through vertical transmission

 Although it’s not that common, hepatitis C can also be transmitted while having sexual intercourse.
-So, if you feel uneasy or get any symptoms of hepatitis C after you have sex, do a test as quickly as possible.
-If you live in Chickasha, OK, and want to get started with hepatitis C testing, reach out to us today!
+If you feel uneasy or get any symptoms of hepatitis C after having sex, get a test as quickly as possible.
+If you live in Chickasha, OK, and want to get started with hepatitis C testing, reach out to us today.

 Cost of Hepatitis C Testing in Chickasha, OK

-We understand your concern about pricing, so our clinic provides hepatitis C testing in Chickasha, OK, at the most affordable price.
+We understand concerns about pricing, so our clinic provides hepatitis C testing in Chickasha, OK, at an affordable price.
 We bill everything to the insurance company for insured patients.
-Even if you’re not covered through insurance yet, for whatever reason, you’ve nothing to worry about.
+Even if you’re not covered through insurance yet, you have nothing to worry about.
 We will work with our foundation to help cover the cost of your visit.

 Hep C Testing Frequency and Risk Factors